 Order to Cash Process Steps

 1. Receive Order

-The moment an order is placed, your online order management system — such as Shopify or WooCommerce — will notify you.
-Depending on your ecommerce or order management system, specific people, teams, and systems will be notified about an order as soon as it’s submitted by a customer.
+Depending on your OMS, specific people, teams, and systems will be notified about an order as soon as it’s submitted by a customer.
 Then, the rest of the order to cash process can begin.

-Note: Depending on which order management software you use, it may connect with your CRM (similar to how Shopify and WooCommerce integrate with the HubSpot CRM).
+Note: Your OMS may connect with your CRM (similar to how Shopify and WooCommerce integrate with the HubSpot CRM).
 This allows you to manage all customer-facing aspects of your business from a central location.

 2. Manage Customer Payment